Some wineries are already open — but others are burned to the ground

 SONOMA COUNTY — Along Highway 12 in Northern California's wine country, whole neighborhoods are now just sidewalks and stone driveways; the hills around are charred.
-Block after block of multi-story homes have collapsed into piles of soot.
-Brick chimneys jut skyward towards roofs that are no longer there.
+Block after block of multistory homes have collapsed into piles of soot.
+Brick chimneys jut skyward toward roofs that are no longer there.

 For residents of these devastated communities, the speed of recovery depends entirely on geography; the luck of the land and how fire tore through it.